alaingoldman/Truffle/README.md

 Here we are using a shortcut `truffle unbox react` which does an initialization and adds the necessary modules for react.
 If you want to have a pure instalation you should instead run `truffle init` inside of the folder you created.

-in another terminal go into your truffle folder.
+Go into your truffle folder.
 * `$ cd ~/Desktop/truftest`
 * `$ truffle compile`
 * `$ truffle migrate`